 Pediatric Eye Exams

-Pediatric ophthalmologists are trained to treat, manage and diagnose all eye conditions children experience.
-Common eye and vision conditions that might arise in childhood and the proper treatment include:
+Pediatric optometrists are trained to treat, manage and diagnose many childhood eye conditions.
+Common eye and vision conditions that might arise in childhood are:

-Eye drops and oral medications are used to treat the following eye inflammation and eye infections:
+Eye drops and oral medications are oGen used to treat the following common childhood eye conditions:

 - Ocular Allergies (Allergic Conjunctivitis)

 - Tearing from Blocked Tear Ducts (Nasolacrimal Duct Obstruction)

 To schedule your child an eye examination today, please call us at one of our three locations: